nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![CommitActivityDiagram](images/CommitActivityDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** `ActiveAccountManager#setPreviousState()` is only called in `add`, `delete`, `edit`, and `clear` commands.
-Hence, the `undo` command only works on the previously stated commands which interacts with entries.
+Hence, the `undo` command only works on the previously stated entry-level commands.

 </div>